Vegan Action

-The Vegan Awareness Foundation, also known as Vegan Action, is a 501(c)(3) non-profit organization in Virginia, United States, and founded in 1995.
+Vegan Action, previously known as the Vegan Awareness Foundation, is a Virginia-based nonprofit organization founded in 1995.
 Its declared goal is to help animals, the environment, and human health by educating the public about the benefits of a vegan lifestyle and encourage the spread of vegan food options through public outreach campaigns.
 One of the goals of Vegan Action is to create growth in the vegan marketplace and increase the availability of vegan products.
-They have introduced a logo to certify vegan products, vegan food options into schools nationwide, and ideas behind veganism.
+They administer a logo to certify vegan products, vegan food options into schools nationwide, and ideas behind veganism.

 Activities and campaigns

 Vegan certification

 Since 2000, Vegan Action administers a "Certified Vegan" logo, which is a registered trademark applied to foods, clothing, cosmetics and other items that contain no animal products and are not tested on animals.
 The logo is aimed at consumers interested in vegan products and helps vegans to shop without consulting ingredient lists.
-Since its introduction, the logo has been used by over 800 companies on thousands of products.
+Since its introduction, the logo has been used by over 1000 companies on thousands of products.